mit-orcd/orcd-docs-edit/docs/rental-portal.md

 ### Reviewing Pending Requests

-The dashboard displays all pending reservation requests in a table showing:
+The dashboard displays all pending reservation requests in a sortable, filterable table showing:

+- **ID**: Reservation identifier (click to view details)
 - **Node**: The requested GPU node
 - **Project**: The project making the request
 - **Requester**: The user who submitted the request
 - **Start/End**: Reservation dates and times
 - **Duration**: Total billable hours
 - **Notes**: Any notes from the requester
-- **Submitted**: When the request was made
+- **Request Date**: When the request was submitted

-### Approving Reservations
+### Confirming Reservations

-To approve a reservation:
+To confirm a reservation:

 1. Review the request details
-2. Click the green **Approve** button
+2. Click the green **Confirm Rental** button
 3. The reservation is immediately confirmed and the calendar updates

 ### Declining Reservations